Wright State University Is Laying Off Employees

 However, the final number of layoffs has turned out to be lower by 14, as several workers decided to voluntarily resign from the university before being handed pink slips.
 At the same time, the number of positions being eliminated is now higher by 11.
 That’s why the new total number of jobs to be cut is 189.

 In addition to the budget cuts, the university has announced a three-percent increase in tuition fees for out-of-state and graduate students.
 Another measure that the university is taking in order to increase revenue is increase boarding fees, also by three percent.

-The drastic actions have been taken partly in an effort to counter the decline in student enrolment in the university’s programs.
-Enrolment dropped by 2.25% in the latest academic year, and projections suggest that it may drop further this year.
+The drastic actions have been taken partly in an effort to counter the decline in student enrollment in the university’s programs.
+Enrollment dropped by 2.25% in the latest academic year, and projections suggest that it may drop further this year.
 (Source: Dayton Daily News, June 8, 2017, op cit.)